stfc/PSyclone/doc/developer_guide/APIs.rst

 the modified field is dirty after redundant computation.
-Since shared dofs for a field with ``GH_WRITE`` access are guaranteed to have the same, correct value written to them, independent of whether or not the current cell 'owns' them, there is no need to perform redundant computation in this case.
+Since shared dofs for a field with ``GH_WRITE`` access are guaranteed to have the same, correct value written to them, independent of whether or not the current cell "owns" them, there is no need to perform redundant computation in this case.

 An alternative solution could have been adopted in Dynamo0.3 whereby